Insight • Design craft

 Create your own

-If you have someone on the team who can letter, create custom type in-house.
+If someone on the team can letter, you can create custom type in-house.
 Scan hand-drawn letterforms, clean them in vector software, and build a working font or image-based type system.

-Handmade type needs structure to work at scale:
+Handmade type needs structure if it is going to work across a brand.

 Type roles